 If you come to a 4th of July party with my extended family, you’ll see a fun loving group!
 We’ll be laughing, singing, dancing and having a loud and fabulously great time.
 But there’s one thing you won’t see at our party: alcohol.
 Why?
-Because I come from a long line of proud, successful, intelligent and recovering alcoholics.
+Because I come from a long line of proud, successful, intelligent and recovering alcoholics, many of whom have struggled with addiction and ADHD.
 Almost no one in my family drinks any more – it’s just too risky.

 If you or a loved one has ever struggled with alcoholism and/or addiction, you know the emotional, financial and physical toll substance abuse can take on a family.
 Those who do recover know they have only a daily reprieve.
 Less than 10% stay clean and sober for over a year.